 Cusson Leung said Hong Kong;s shrinking retail market, mainly driven by the closure of luxury brand stores, is driving down property sales.
 Other factors were rising unemployment and a planned interest rate hike in the United States.

 According to Leung, “Pressure on the economy is the biggest concern here instead of an interest rate hike.”

 Hong Kong Property Stocks Doing Badly

-Alfred Lau, a property analyst from Bocom International, predicts a fall by looking at real estate prices relative to property stocks.
+Alfred Lau, a property analyst from Bocom International, predicts a fall.
+She does this by looking at real estate prices relative to property stocks.
 Lau said that Hong Kong home prices are now the highest compared to property developer stocks in almost two decades.
-“It’s a sign that the property market will drop as much as 20 per cent in the last quarter this year,” he said.
+“It’s a sign the property market will drop as much as 20% in the last quarter this year,” he said.